1. Busuu vs Babbel

 Choose Busuu if you...

-• Want feedback from native speakers on your writing and speaking
+• Want native speakers to correct your writing and speaking attempts

 • Are learning Japanese, Chinese, Korean, or Arabic